Foolproof Lemon Aioli Recipe

 This post may contain affiliate links.
 Please read my disclosure policy.

-Garlic aioli, lemon mayonnaise or mayo — whatever name you give it — is a magical creamy sauce with a bright lemony tang and a savory garlic flavor.
+I love making homemade versions of my favorite condiments, especially when they’re homemade sauces that make any dish even better.
+Creamy lemon aioli from scratch is one of them.
+Garlic aioli, lemon mayonnaise, or mayo — whatever you choose to call it — is a magical creamy sauce with a bright, lemony tang and a savory garlic flavor.

-Lemon aioli fits in the same category as mayonnaise, that basic household condiment just about everyone has in their fridge.
+Lemon aioli fits in the same category as mayonnaise, that basic condiment just about everyone has in their fridge.
 How is the homemade version different from the stuff you get from a jar?
+While aioli is an egg-based sauce just like mayonnaise, they differ because aioli contains garlic and mayonnaise doesn’t.

 - Eggs: You’ll need 1 whole egg and 1 egg yolk